KQM-git/TCL/docs/evidence/characters/cryo/ganyu.md

 **Evidence:**

-Shard hit the ground in a 18 frame interval \(at 60 fps\) or 9 frames in 30 fps.
+Shard hit the ground in a 18 frame interval \(at 60 FPS\) or 9 frames in 30 FPS.

 [Icicle drop counting](https://youtu.be/RRHQGWOG-jg)